mickaelbaron/revealasciinema/README.md

 In this version, we create all [asciinema players](https://github.com/asciinema/asciinema-player) all at once.
 I suppose [Reveal.js](https://revealjs.com/) does not have time to compute the size of the [asciinema players](https://github.com/asciinema/asciinema-player).

-To solve the problem, we create the [asciinema player](https://github.com/asciinema/asciinema-player) only when the slide is displayed.
+To solve the problem, we create the [asciinema player](https://github.com/asciinema/asciinema-player) only when the slide (which must contain the [asciinema player](https://github.com/asciinema/asciinema-player)) is displayed.

 * Open the https://localhost:8000/workaround.html URL with your web browser and test the result.